PauloDeTiege/FoundryBWCompendium/README.md

     - Orc Traits
     - Ranged Weapons
 2. Navigate to your Foundry install packs subfolder.
 For example: /home/foundry/foundrydata/Data/worlds/YourWorldHere/packs
-3. Replace the \*.db files there with the ones from this GitHub
+3. Replace the respective \*.db files there with the ones from this GitHub
 4. Fully restart your server; i.e. reloading your world is not enough, you must reboot your Foundry server.

 ## Current Status